Some seniors could start paying less for certain drugs whose prices rose faster than inflation | KRDO

 By Tami Luhby and Donald Judd, CNN

-The announcement comes as President Joe Biden once again highlights his efforts to lower Americans’ everyday costs amid higher-than-desired inflation.
+The announcement came as President Joe Biden once again highlighted his efforts to lower Americans' everyday costs amid higher-than-desired inflation.

+In remarks delivered in Las Vegas, Biden touted the steps his administration has taken to reduce health care costs for seniors, while calling for several of the measures to be extended to all Americans and criticizing Republicans for attempting to stymy his legislative agenda.

+"Let's finish the job.
+Let's protect the lower prescription drug costs for everyone.
+Let's expand health care for more people to get care," Biden said, noting that GOP lawmakers did not support Democrats' measures to lower drug costs for seniors.
+"Let's keep building the economy from the middle out and the bottom up, not from the top down."

 Seniors could see their cost sharing drop by between $2 and $390 per average dose for the medications, which are used by patients with several types of cancer, fungal infections, acne, rheumatoid arthritis, chronic kidney disease and urinary tract infections, among other conditions.
 The drugs, which are covered by Medicare Part B, are administered by doctors.